 Foreigners that are permitted to stay in Japan have their "Status of Residence" and "Period of Stay" determined by their purpose of staying in Japan.
 Each activity and details of each status is strictly set.
 If you are engaged in an activity other than your original status of residence without permission, such as an activity with which you can get money, or if you are involved in a criminal case, you might get expelled from Japan or your application for the change of the period of stay or of the status of residence might be rejected.

-If you have considerably low rate of attendance in your class without inevitable reasons such as being sick, you might be considered as neglecting your study, and, as a result, the extension of period of stay might not be granted.
-Even with a good reason if you do not have the proof for it, the application will not be granted.
-If there is something you feel uncertain about getting extension of period of stay or status changed, please consult with school office or foreign student counseling organizations.
+If you have a considerably low rate of class attendance without valid reasons, such as being sick, you might be considered to be neglecting your study, and, as a result, an extension of period of stay might not be granted.
+Even with a good reason, if you do not have proof, the application will not be granted.
+If there is something you feel uncertain about in relation to getting an extension of period of stay or a change of status, please consult with your school office or foreign student counseling organizations.

 Immigrants information center

-If you fail to make your application of the extension by the due day, your will be labeled as "an illegal resident".
-Status renewal applications can be made 3 months before the expiration of the status of residence, and such applications should be made as early as possible.
+If you fail to make an application for an extension by the expiry date, you will be labeled as an "illegal resident".
+Status renewal applications can be made 3 months before your status of residence expires, and such applications should be made as early as possible.

-Regional Immigration Bureau will temporarily receive your application of extension of the stay and they will later post you the result.
-When you submit an application, you will have "under application" stamped on your residence card, and that way you can wait to hear back from the Regional Immigration Bureau.
-With this stamp, you will not be entitled as "an illegal resident" even if your permission of stay expires while you are waiting.
+Immigration Services Bureaus will first receive your application for extension of period of stay, and then send you the result of your request by post.
+You will then need to go to the Immigration Services Bureau again to receive your extension of period of stay.
+When you submit an application, you will have "under application" stamped on your residence card, and that way you can wait to hear back from the Immigration Services Bureau.
+If you are in possession of this "under application" stamp, you will not be classed as an "illegal resident" even if your permission of stay expires while you are waiting.

 When you leave Japan, if you do not have permission to re-enter (that is, a valid visa at the time of re-entry), you will have to re-apply for a certificate of eligibility and acquire a new visa.